 There is no price on spending quality time with good friends, we laughed, ate a truckload of food, relaxed and lived it up in the spa.
 Handpicked hotels do a fantastic deal which includes two spa treatments, lunch, dinner and breakfast.
 Read all about the gorgeous hotel here.

 We enjoyed our New Year celebrations in Cornwall so much, Mr S and I decided we’d book ourselves into a hotel again this year.
 We love a road trip and the Cotswolds is our go-to countryside jaunt.
 One place really has it all when in need of a family hotel – Calcot Manor.

 This is my second time at this 14th century farmhouse, full of child-geared facilities and a parents pampering spa it does it all with style.
 With babysitting or baby listening services to hand parents can indulge in the fine-dining restaurant or enjoy a tipple or two from their great cocktail menu.
 Read all about it here.

 The year ahead is shaping up to be an exciting one for the Curious Pixie.
 There is a family press trip early in the year.
 I can’t say much now, but all will be revealed soon!
 Europe is always on the cards, so far I have Paris and Rome booked in and I’m sure a couple more will make the cut by the end of the year.
 There is also a dream sun, sea and sand adventure for the summer holidays, so watch this space…

 Thank you all so much for your likes, follows and views.
 I love hearing about how my travels inspire you to see the world.
 For more inspiration you can follow me on:

-If you have any questions about my trips or enjoyed reading my 2017 travel round trip, please let me know in the comment box below.
+If you have any questions about my trips or enjoyed reading my travel round up of 2017, please let me know in the comment box below.